MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/set-add-on-pricing-and-availability.md

 When submitting an add-on, the options on the **Pricing and availability** page determine what to charge for your add-on and how it should be offered to customers.

+> [!IMPORTANT]
+> We have made some updates to the pricing and availability options, and are in the process of rolling the changes out to all developer accounts.
+This topic does not yet reflect these changes.
+If you see different options on the **Pricing and availability** page of an add-on submission, more info about these options is available at [Set app pricing and availability](set-app-pricing-and-availability.md).
+Even though that topic describes the option for an app, they work similarly for add-ons.
+We will be updating this topic to reflect the newest changes shortly.

 ## Base price